wwonigkeit/minio-vorteil/README.md

 1. Download and install the latest [Vorteil open source toolkit](https://github.com/vorteil/vorteil)
 2. Clone the repo to an appropriate directory on your local machine
-3. Download the Elasticsearch, Logstash and Kibana generic Linux distrubtions and extract to the root of the repository
-4. If you want to use NFS:
+3. If you want to use NFS:

    - map the correct NFS shares (IP address & mount points) in the default.vcfg configuration file